-Maboké (also spelled maboke) is the Central African fish-in-leaves preparation, found across Gabon, Cameroon, Congo, CAR.
+Maboké (from Lingala liboké 'parcel/package', plural maboke) is the Congo-basin fish-in-leaves preparation, found across Gabon, Cameroon, Congo (DRC and Republic), and CAR.
 The leaves steam-cook the fish while imparting their grassy aroma.

 Unwrap a maboké — fragrant banana leaf parchment opens to reveal a steamy whole fish, golden-orange from the spice marinade, onion and tomato tumbled around.
 Bite the fish: tender, juicy, infused with garlic-ginger-chili flavor; the banana leaf's grassy aroma subtly perfumes everything.
 With rice and a wedge of lemon, this is the river-fishing village dinner.